 Relative Survival and Disease-specific Hazard

 We employ the relative survival and excess mortality analysis methodology to estimate the COVID-19 specific mortality for Mexico’s population aged 45 years and older.
 We used data from the Mexican National Epidemiological Surveillance System.
-This dataset includes people tested for SARS-CoV-2 in Mexico and contains only data obtained from tests performed on people who were suspected of infection during stays in the medical units of the health sector9.
+This dataset includes people tested for SARS-CoV-2 in Mexico and contains only data obtained from tests performed on those who were suspected of infection during stays in the medical units of the health sector9.
 We analyze data only for people with a positive test result, 45 years of age and older, who were hospitalized.
 We classify these patients by sex, age group, and whether they were intubated.
 The National Population Council demographic indicators provide background mortality rates for the Mexican population in 202010.

-This methodology is appropriate when studying data on a cohort of people diagnosed with a specific disease, where follow-up time and information on vital status is available, but definitive cause of death information is not.11 Relative survival is expressed as a time-specific ratio between the survival of the cohort analyzed SO(t) and the expected survival of a cohort Sp(t). elative survival ratio is defined as SRt=SO(t)/SPt.11,12 This ratio is similar to the marginal relative survival ratio or net survival SEt11.
+This methodology is appropriate when studying data on a cohort of people diagnosed with a specific disease, where follow-up time and information on vital status is available, but definitive cause of death information is not.11 Relative survival is expressed as a time-specific ratio between the survival of the cohort analyzed SO(t) and the expected survival of a cohort Sp(t).
+The relative survival ratio is defined as SRt=SO(t)/SPt.11,12 This ratio is similar to the marginal relative survival ratio or net survival SEt11.
 This measure is defined as the exponent of the disease-specific hazard λEt: SEt=exp- 0tλEudu.

-The disease-specific hazard or “excess hazard” is derived from the formula of the overall hazard λOt, which is composed of two terms: the already mentioned excess hazard and a population hazard λPt, λOt= λEt+λPt.
+The disease-specific hazard or “excess hazard” is derived from the formula of the overall hazard λOt, which is composed of two terms: the previously mentioned excess hazard and a population hazard λPt, λOt= λEt+λPt.
 This equation assumes that a cohort with a specific disease divides its overall hazard in two: the hazard of the disease itself and a background hazard normally obtained from population age and sex specific mortality information.
-Another important assumption is that λEt is unchanged when other causes of dead are removed13.
+Another important assumption is that λEt is unchanged when other causes of death are removed13.

 Disease-specific hazard or “excess-hazard” estimates allow for the computation of disease-specific mortality rates and, consequently, the extrapolation of intervention effects derived from RCTs (i.e., hazard rate ratios) in computing survival in the presence of interventions.
 By deriving the disease-specific mortality rate λDis and the background mortality rate by sex and age (λSA) from λEt and λP(t), and assuming the hazard is an additive function of each specific mortality rate, the overall mortality rate is then defined as14: